learning to talk

 Where did you get the buttons?

-Justin’s buttons and foam hex-tiles are from FluentPet - you can order them here (that’s an affiliate link, if you’d like to help support us!).
+Justin’s buttons and foam hex-tiles are from FluentPet - you can order them here (affiliate link).

-There are no cat or dog-specific buttons - all the buttons on their site are the same size, which is the size Justin uses.
+There are no cat or dog-specific buttons - the buttons on their site are ones Justin uses.

 Does Justin still meow?